-Two real estate experts provide tips on building and renovating your dream property in Portugal.
+Two real estate experts provide tips on building and renovating a house in Portugal.

 Advice on building and renovating in Portugal

 In the first instance, before you take the step of buying, it is, of course, advisable that you find help from someone, ideally a friend, who has been through the same process and can advise you.
 You may also want to hire a dependable real estate agent.

 Once you’ve obtained such advice, here are some further in-depth points to consider.

 Think carefully about the location: if you’ve found a nice property or ruin/old house and you want to build/renovate, it is absolutely crucial to familiarise yourself with the legal implications of that region.
 Make sure you’ll be permitted to build, or, if it is your intention, to increase the house size or build a swimming pool, etc.

 Don’t end up with a piece of rural land where you can do nothing but plant vegetables!
 Most places can be checked fairly easily through a contact in the local town council or checking out the official documents (valid building licenses or official plans/maps that prove the location is in a buildable area).

 Are any projects already approved?

 Occasionally previous owners have already developed projects that have been approved by local authorities, in which case you should verify that they are valid and official.
 Approved projects are usually valid for a year (although the period can be prolonged).

 If you decide to build/renovate yourself, you will have to obtain the relevant council permit.